Intervention/docs/image/v3/introduction/index.md

 ```

-The library follows the FIG standard PSR-12 to ensure a high level of
+The library follows the FIG PSR-12 standard to ensure a high level of
-interoperability among shared PHP code and is fully unit tested.
+interoperability between shared PHP code and is fully unit tested.

 Read how to [install Intervention Image](/v3/introduction/installation).